Dirvann/Blockr/assignments/assignment 1/use cases.md

 2. Next block is higlighted

+3. User presses F5

-3. Highlighted block is executed
+4. Highlighted block is executed

-repeat steps 2 and 3 until program is finished.
+repeat steps 2, 3 and 4 until program is finished.

 ### Extensions

 1a.
 Program Area does not contain exactly one connected block group.

 	 1. Execution does not start.

+1b.
+Program Area contains a condition block.

+	 1. Execution does not start.

+1b.
+Program Area contains a surrounding block without condition.

+	 1. Execution does not start

 ## Use Case 3: Reset Game World